dc435/Java_Whiteboard/README.md

-## Remote whiteboard using Java and Websockets
+# Remote whiteboard using Java and Websockets

-D Curran, Y Peng (2022)
+## Overview

+A shared canvas which can be edited simultaneously by multiple remote users.

+Built in Java using websockets as part of a university distributed systems course (2022).

+Author coded the communication logic and web socket protocols.
+Contributing author Y Peng coded GUI.
+Other codebase shared.

+## Set-up

 The code can compiled by running the pom.xml file with Maven.
 It produces 2 jar files with all dependencies, called: client-jar-with-dependencies.jar